bachly/sales.here/README.md

+# Handily | A premium multipurpose NextJS theme that is practical and easy to maintain

-# Handily | NextJS Lifestyle Blog & Online Store
+Lifestyle Blog & Online Store

 ## Update this theme to match your brand